ZooFarming/zoo-keeper-docs/pages/roadmap.en.md

 **Phase II “Crafting Phase”** - This phase will add magic spells and the ability to craft new NFT Boost cards as well as a gambling token system.

-**Phase III “Utility Token Phase”** - Global NFT market, users can create their own NFT and their own collection; users will be able to trade, auction and create their own store with ZooKeeper and wNFT
+**Phase III “Utility Token Phase”** - Global NFT market, users can create their own NFT and their own collection; users will be able to trade, auction and create their own store with ZooKeeper and NFT